Murder of Maceo Snipes: Background

 Snipes was the only African American to vote in a Democratic primary in Taylor County, Georgia.
 During this time, the white supremacist terrorist group KKK was in its prime.
 KKK members were responsible for multiple lynchings of black people who decided to vote following Snipes' murder.
 For example, two black couples were lynched five days later.
 Prior to the election, the KKK had made threats to lynch any black person who dared cast a vote.
 Snipes and his mother were both sharecroppers on Homer Chapman's land in Butler, Georgia.

 The murder

 The day after Snipes cast his vote, four white men pulled up to the land Chapman rented to Snipes' family.
 All four were suspected KKK members: two were later identified as Edward Williamson and Lynwood Harvey, both WWII veterans.

 Having pulled up outside Snipes' grandfather's house, the four white men asked Snipes' mother to call him outside.
 They then confronted him, and it ended with Williamson shooting Snipes in the back.
 After the men left, Snipes and his mother walked to Chapman's house.
-Chapman helped them walk 3 miles to the hospital in Butler.
+Chapman helped them walk 3 mi to the hospital in Butler.
 The hospital staff did not treat Snipes until six hours later.
 By then, he needed a blood transfusion.
 The staff claimed that they did not have any "black blood".
 Two days later, Snipes died in the hospital from his injuries.